bot4s/telegram/README.md

 Just `import info.mukel.telegrambot4s._, api._, methods._, models._, Implicits._` and you are good to go.

 ## Reducing boilerplate
-Implicits are provided to reduce the boilerplate when dealing with the API;
+Implicits are provided to reduce boilerplate when dealing with the API;
-think seamless Option[T] and Either[L,R] conversion.
+think seamless Option[T] and Either[L,R] conversions.
 Be aware that most examples need the implicits to compile.

 ```import info.mukel.telegrambot4s.Implicits._```